 Ammonia emissions may occur related to fumes from solvents, extinguishers, causticizing and smelly gases in cases when there are exceptional situations in the normal collection of these gases.
-NH3 emissions are reported by plants to the supervising authorities.
-NH3 emissions total annually to 0.01-0.05 kt and are allocated under NFR 2H1.
-In 2018 NH3 emission are quite large, due the use of sulphite liquir in a one plant.
+NH_3 emissions are reported by plants to the supervising authorities.
+NH_3 emissions total annually to 0.01-0.05 kt and are allocated under NFR 2H1.
+In 2018 NH_3 emisssion are quite large, due the use of sulphite liquir in a one plant.
+The emissions in early 1990s are expert estimates based at the reporting at that time and cannot be recalculated.